Kat5ura/gulp-snippet-injector/README.md

 Default: `''`

-Description: `The code snippet you want to inject into the target js file`
+Description: `The code snippet you want to inject into the target js file.`

 #### options.type